10 Outdoor Staging Tips for Selling Your Home

 Add lighting

-Strategic lighting signals your backyard is ready to party after dark.
-And it’s an easy way to dial up the ambiance.
+Good outdoor lighting lets buyers know that your backyard is ready to party after dark, and it’s an easy way to dial up the ambiance.
 Place a few tiki torches on your deck or patio for a fun tropical vibe.
 String fairy lights along balcony railings or in tree branches for a festive twinkle.
-Or place a lantern or two on your dining table to cast a warm, romantic glow.
+Or place a modern or vintage lantern on your dining table to cast a warm, romantic glow.

 Offer shade

-If you can’t spring for new furniture, hunt for used bargains on CraigsList or Facebook Marketplace.
-Or heed the advice of the experts at Seattle Staged to Sell and borrow some from a friend or neighbor.
+If you can’t spring for new furniture, hunt for used bargains on Craigslist or Facebook Marketplace.
+Or borrow some from a friend or neighbor.

 8. Practice restraint